RizaHariati/RSUripSumoharjo/README.md

-# AzriBook (based on facebook)
+# Urip Sumoharjo Hospital Website

-A website design for a local hospital in Bandar Lampung \
+A mock up website design for a local hospital in Bandar Lampung \
 Please visit the website on : [rsuripsumoharjo](https://rsuripsumoharjo-mockup.netlify.app/)

 ## Description